-Article 33 Distributing unit classes
+Article 32 Distributing unit classes

 - 1. In distributing unit classes, the Company generally distributes subject to the requisite adjustment of income the prorated interest, dividends and other income that have accrued for the account of the UCITS fund during the fiscal year and have not been applied to cover costs.
 Realized capital gains may also be included in the distribution subject to the requisite adjustment of income. - 2.
 Distributable prorated income pursuant to paragraph 1 hereof may be carried forward for distribution in future fiscal years, provided that the aggregate amount of the income carried forward does not exceed 15% of the UCITS fund's assets as of the end of the fiscal year.
-Income from shortened fiscal years can be fully carried forward - 3.
-In the interest of preserving the capital of the UCITS fund, income may be partially, and in exceptional cases fully, retained in the UCITS fund for reinvestment. - 4.
-Distributions shall be made on an annual basis within four months of the close of the fiscal year. - 5.
-Interim distributions are permitted.
-Information about interim distributions already planned will be provided in the semiannual or annual report.
+Income from shortened fiscal years can be fully carried forward. - 3.
+In the interest of preserving the capital of the UCITS fund, income may be partially, and in exceptional cases fully, retained in the UCITS fund for reinvestment - 4.
+Distributions shall be made on an annual basis within three months of the close of the fiscal year.

-Article 34 Reinvesting unit classes
+Article 33 Reinvesting unit classes